- 07 Apr 2025

 As a long-term solution, adjust your camera settings so that the new images are below the maximum number of pixels.
 This might include lowering the resolution or changing the aspect ratio.

-Number of Images in a Project
+Number of Labeled Images in a Project

 Number of Images Required for a Project